skycodepilot/retro-game-trivia/README.md

 ### Run backend locally
 `uvicorn app.main:app --reload`
-(IF you run into problems running uvicorn locally, fallback to executing "python -m uvicorn" instead)
+(IF you run into problems running uvicorn locally, fallback to executing `python -m uvicorn` instead of `uvicorn`)

 ### Backend will be available at:
 http://127.0.0.1:8000